tdeekens/flopflip/readme.md

 });
 ```

-you can pass `defaultFlags` as the `preloadedState` directly into the `flopflipReducer` and do not need to
-keep track of it in your applications's `initialState` as in
+This way you can pass `defaultFlags` as the `preloadedState` directly into the `flopflipReducer`.
+This means you do not need to keep track of it in your applications's `initialState` as in the following anti-pattern example:

 ```js
 const initialState = {